dallas1a/readme-generator/README.md

 * [Questions](#questions)

 ## Installation
-A user my use npm init to initiliaze and npm i inquirer to install the inquirer package.
+A user may use npm init to initiliaze and npm i inquirer to install the inquirer package.

 ## Usage
 After installing a user must answer all the question prompts to generate the readme